 Scale to Zero AWS has more features (5 vs 4).
 See the feature matrix above for the full breakdown.

-Choose Scale to Zero AWS if you need Blog and Auth and prefer its tech stack.
-Choose NextBase if Auth and Documentation are higher priorities.
+Choose Scale to Zero AWS if you need Auth and Blog and prefer its tech stack.
+Choose NextBase if Admin Panel and Auth are higher priorities.
 If price is the deciding factor, Scale to Zero AWS is $$19 cheaper.